PiterDev/Godot-Engine-Project-Checker/README.md

 ## How to use
 With Python installed, just put the file in your project directory and run it.

-To run it on Windows and Linux, simply exedcute:
+To run it on Windows and Linux, simply execute:
 ```
 python godot_checker.py
 ```